 The National Highway Traffic Safety Administration (NHTSA) says that the leading cause of death for teens is motor vehicle crashes and make up more than a third of all deaths of teens between the ages of 16 through 19.

-Your insurance premium could very well increase to over 50 percent by adding your teenager says the Insurance Information Institute (III), and in some cases, it could double.
+Your insurance premium could very well increase by 140 to 160 percent by adding your teenager according to WalletHub.com.

 What are Parents Required to Do?